Andrew Rayel

-Andrei Rață (born 21 July 1992, in Chișinău), better known by his stage name Andrew Rayel, is a Moldovan producer and DJ.
+Andrei Rață (born 21 July 1992), better known by his stage name Andrew Rayel, is a Moldovan producer and DJ.
 Initially releasing his music on Armada Music, Rayel founded the label "inHarmony Music" on 22 September 2017, where his role is label chief and head of A&R.

 Musical career

 Rayel's electronic music career started in 2009 at age 17, but he had started to produce music and develop his style four years earlier.
 He is signed under the Armada Music label, co-founded by Armin van Buuren.
 His breakthrough followed his single "Aether" being voted as "Tune of the Week" on Van Buuren's radio program, A State of Trance.
 He performed at various "A State of Trance" events.

-He has DJ’ed notable clubs and large festivals, from Ultra Music Festival, Tomorrowland, Stereosonic, Electric Daisy Carnival, Ministry of Sound to multiple A State of Trance events, the A State of Trance Ibiza nights and the Monday Bar cruise, as well as AfterHills Music Festival in Iasi, Romania in May–June 2017.
+He has DJ’ed in notable clubs and large festivals, from Ultra Music Festival, to Tomorrowland, Stereosonic, Electric Daisy Carnival, Ministry of Sound to multiple A State of Trance events, the A State of Trance Ibiza nights and the Monday Bar cruise, as well as AfterHills Music Festival in Iasi, Romania in May–June 2017.

 Rayel's tracks are frequently played by DJs and producers around the world, including Armin van Buuren, Tiësto, W&W, Dash Berlin, Hardwell and many others.
 In 2012, Rayel was ranked number 77 in DJ Mags Top 100 DJs; he was ranked #28 in 2013, winning the title of "highest climber" in the ranking.
 His ascent continued in 2014, as being ranked #24.
 Rayel announced in 2013 that a new artist album was to be released in 2014.

 In August 2013, Rayel announced his first official compilation, titled Mystery of Aether, including tracks from van Buuren, Ørjan Nilsen, Airbase and W&W, among others.
 It included new songs and remixes performed by Rayel.
 The album was released on 6 September 2013.
 In September 2013, he made an entry for the song he worked for the ASOT 650 Anthem contest, however did not win the contest.

 Rayel's first studio album, Find Your Harmony, was released on 30 May 2014.